AGCortez1/reading-notes/README.md

 ##  Growth Mindset
 > Self, you need to embrace the growth mindset.
 The growth mindset is cool!

-The <em><strong>growth mindset</strong></em> is <em> a way of thinking and living</em> that keeps you out of your comfort by surrounding yourself with those who challenge and contribute to you.
-The growth mindset draws on the concept of mindfulness.
+The <em><strong>growth mindset</strong></em> is <em> a way of thinking and living</em> that keeps you out of your comfort zone, surround yourself with those who challenge and contribute to you.
+The growth mindset draws on the concept of mindfulness things will not simply fall by the wayside.